Terraforming is committed to promoting and improving teaching and learning about the Holocaust

 Empowering new multipliers

-In addition to teachers, Terraforming works on engaging new multipliers in Holocaust education such as librarians and archivists, by developing and providing teaching materials and methodologies, facilitating training programs and international exchange of experiences and best practices.
+In addition to teachers, Terraforming works on engaging new multipliers in Holocaust education, such as librarians, museum curators, and archivists, by developing and providing teaching materials and methodologies, facilitating training programs, and international exchange of experiences and best practices.

 EDITORIAL